 Proposing College: Catholic Theological College

-Show when this unit is running1. | Demonstrate an appreciation of the biblical sources as the foundation for Catholic teaching on the virtues. |
+Show when this unit is running1. | Demonstrate a developed appreciation of the biblical sources for a Catholic understanding of Justice; |

-3. | Articulate a competent and critical understanding of the history and development of Magisterial teaching on Justice issues. |
+3. | Articulate a competent and critical understanding of the history and development of Magisterial teaching on Justice issues; |

 4. | Apply the traditional theological sources to contemporary and historical Justice issues. |